ssmiller25/r15cookieblog/content/projects/preservinginfo/_index.md

   - perservinginfo
   - overview
 date: "2024-02-18"
+type: "project"
-layout: "single"
+layout: "list"
-meta: "false"
+# meta: "false"
-title: "Weather Station Overview"
+title: "Preserving Info"
 ---
 Overall goal is to provide an build a framework for perserving information for future generations.

 Starting as a [100 day project](https://www.the100dayproject.org/)